 - Click the ‘Register Your Interest’ button below.

-- Ella from the Students’ Union Volunteer Centre will be in touch, and will pass on the contact details of Claire from the charity.
+- Ella from the Students’ Union Volunteer Centre will be in touch, and will pass on the relevant contact details for the charity.

-- You will be invited in for an informal interview.
+- You will be invited in for an informal interview at HMP Whatton.

-- You will need to provide a reference from a previous employer, tutor, mentor etc.
+- You will need to provide two references.

 - Applications are accepted all year round, and the charity aims to hold training days once every quarter.

-- No formal qualifications are needed, but the ideal volunteers have a mature outlook, are emotionally stable and approachable.
+- No formal qualifications are needed, but the ideal volunteers will have a mature outlook, be emotionally stable and approachable.
+They should also have a genuine desire to help the SLF’s client group, who are some of the most marginalised and misunderstood members of the community.

-- Travel and other expenses are covered by the charity.
+- Reasonable public travel expenses are covered by the charity.

 What's in it for me?